 It’s 2005.
 I had graduated from graphic design school five years earlier.
 Since then, I had built a couple of websites for friends and family, designed some books, dabbled in illustration, but my full time job was teaching English as a foreign language.
 I really liked teaching and thought I would do it forever.
 Design was destined to be a side gig, if anything.

 The phone rings.
 You want to be part of a massive web project for a government agency?
 You have until tonight to turn this mockup into an HTML page.
 No problem.
 My main skill back in 2005 was building HTML table layouts to perfection.
-With the help of tables nested within tables and countless transparent pixels, I could achieve any layout on the web.
-I built the screen, sent all files over by email, and the next day I was chosen not only to join the team but to manage the other web designers on the team.
+With the help of tables nested within tables and countless transparent pixels, I could achieve any layout I wanted.
+I built the screen, uploaded the files to an FTP server, and the next day I was chosen not only to join the team but to manage the other web designers on the team.

 I didn’t realize at the time how important this project was.
 First, it made me fall in love with the web.
 After that, I hardly did any print design anymore.
-A couple of years later, I quite teaching altogether and started working as a designer full time.
-I became officially a web designer, and later a UX designer.
+A couple of years later, I quit teaching altogether and started working as a designer full time.
+I started calling myself a web designer and later a UX designer.
 Today, when people ask me what I do for a living I say I design software.